 The scent of lavender is floral, sweet, herbal, and fresh.
 This essential oil blends well with most oils, especially citrus ones.
 Lavender essential oil is very versatile and can provide its health benefits when added to a bath, applied topically when diluted with a carrier oil, added to a room diffuser, or used in a personal aromatherapy diffuser like Happy, Sexy, Sleepy, or Ocean MONQ.

 Studies have shown that many methods work quite effectively when it comes to using essential oils.
 For example, a few drops of an essential oil on a small dish or a tissue tucked inside a pillowcase can work well for some.

 Most oils, especially thyme, work well when massaged onto the bottom of the big toe, which, from a reflexology perspective, is the area that affects the throat.
 Always dilute essential oils with a carrier oil to avoid skin irritation.

-Additionally, all of these essential oils can be inhaled straight from the bottle, through a room diffuser, or via a personal aromatherapy diffuser.
+Additionally, all of these essential oils can be breathed straight from the bottle, through a room diffuser, or via a personal aromatherapy diffuser.

 As with any self-directed healing practice, remember that everyone is different.
 What works well for one individual might not work for another.
 What is a pleasing scent to some won’t be so pleasant to others?
 Pay attention to your intuition about the oils you prefer using, and carefully monitor your progress.